Adir-SL/compo.js/README.md

 If you find any bugs or issues, please let me know.

 It is free to use and being maintained by a single developer in his free time.

+## Copyright and License

+Code and documentation copyright 2023 Adir-SL.
+Code released under the MIT license.